civican/legisinfo/39-1/bills/C-10/bill_text.md

-# Bill C-10: An Act to amend the Criminal Code (minimum penalties for offences involving firearms) and to make a consequential amendment to another Act
+# Bill C-10: An Act to amend the Criminal Code (offences involving firearms)

 **Sponsor**: THE MINISTER OF JUSTICE